 The watch comes through the transformations literally in a matter of seconds and makes a lasting impression on the audience.
 However, like a Zippo lighter, it requires a certain amount of skill to be done in a truly brilliant fashion.
 So, as always: practice the moves before attempting to make the impression.
 Practice makes perfect, you know.

-The new Bovet Saint Valentin 2011 Mille Fleurs was presented in four basic versions with extra variations coming thanks different combinations of black and white mother-of-pearl dials, different flowers, and ability to chose from rose gold or white gold cases.
+The new Bovet Saint Valentin 2011 Mille Fleurs was presented in four basic versions with extra variations coming thanks to different combinations of black and white mother-of-pearl dials, different flowers, and ability to chose from rose gold or white gold cases.

-The main point of attraction of this special edition series are the hand-painted dials that feature different flowers.
+The main point of attraction of this special edition series is the choice of hand-painted dials that feature different flowers.

-As it is often done in high-jewelry watches, the dial is decorated with 12 diamonds that serve as hour markers.
+As it is often done in high-jewelry pieces, the dial is decorated with 12 diamonds that serve as hour markers.
 Dozens of precious stones of the same cut embellish the winding crown guard that also serves as a safety latch for the pendant chain.

 The setting crown itself is also adorned with a huge diamond cabochon.

-Although the 11BA12 self-winding caliber cannot be called a technical marvel, it is finely decorated with the 22-carat rose gold oscillating weight sporting a gorgeously executed Fleurisanne motif.
+Although the 11BA12 self-winding caliber cannot be called a technical marvel, it is finely decorated with the 22-karat rose gold oscillating weight sporting a gorgeously executed Fleurisanne motif.

 To my taste, the new Bovet Saint Valentin 2011 Mille Fleurs is the best choice when you are in search of an “I still love you” present.

-Bovet Fleurier Saint Valentin 2011 Mille Fleurs automatic watch specification
+Bovet Fleurier Saint Valentin 2011 Mille Fleurs specification

 Price: $66,700 USD (MSRP, ref.
 AF39010-SD123-LT07 “Pansy” in white gold and diamonds) / $72,000 USD (MSRP, ref.
 AF39013-SD123-LT02 “Rose” in rose gold and diamonds)

 Movement: Automatic, Caliber 11BA12, 26.00 mm in diameter, 28,800 vph, in-house, Swiss Made

-Movement decoration: Cotes de Geneme, winding rotor decorated with Fleurisanne motif
+Movement decoration: Cotes de Geneve, winding rotor decorated with Fleurisanne motif